Signed in as:

 A watch can be oriented pendant up or down, pendant left or right, or dial up or down.
 There are nine total adjustments - the six positional ones, isochronism, plus one each for heat and cold.
 When a movement was marked with a given number of positions it meant certain orientations, although this was not universal, and it was assumed that isochronism and temperature adjustments were included.

-Before the turn of the century an adjusted watch was taken to mean that it had been fine-tuned for the three most common positions of dial up, dial down, and pendant up, and temperature swings.
+Before the turn of the century an "adjusted" watch was taken to mean that it had been fine-tuned for the three most common positions of dial up, dial down, and pendant up, and for swings in temperature.
 Since there is no mechanical difference between an adjusted watch and an un-adjusted one, it could have been a simple marketing trick for higher prices.
 Both watches can certainly attain identical accuracy.

-If the word 'Adjusted' meant that a watch had been fine-tuned for temperature changes and the three most common positions, then there was clearly no need to spell it out.
-The Grades 506 and 508 both specified these extra calibrations, though it's not clear which positions were being referred to.
+If the word Adjusted meant that a watch had been fine-tuned for temperature changes and the three most common positions, then there was clearly no need to spell it out, but the Grades 506 and 508 both specified these extra calibrations, though it's not clear which positions were being referred to.
 Since the Henry Molineux grade was simply marked Adjusted, it's possible that the Grades 506 and 508 would've superseded the Molineux in the same jewel count.

 After 1907, one industry requirement was the number of positions to which a watch was adjusted had to be clearly marked on the upper plate.
 Five positions refer to dial up, dial down, pendant left, pendant right, and pendant up.
 The only Seth Thomas watch to carry these markings was the 17-jewel Grade 382, which appeared in the second and fifth (final) serial number block, and since it was lever-set it was considered railroad grade by some accounts.